How Much to Tip

 a Server?

-For Sit-Down Dining · Fine Dining · Casual Restaurants and any table service
+Sit-Down Dining · Fine Dining · Casual Restaurants

 The standard restaurant tip in the United States is 18%–20% of the pre-tax bill.
 Tips are often shared with kitchen staff — so food quality matters alongside service.
 Use the calculator below for a suggestion calibrated to your city and your specific experience.